top of page

 Section 1.1 - Eligibility.

-Only members in good standing, who pass a background check and are the legal guardian of a current GTA student may be nominated for office in the Association.
-Nominations background checks must be verified by Pearland Independent School District Advanced Academics Office.
+Only members in good standing, who pass a PISD background check and are the legal guardian of a current GTA student may be nominated for office in the GTAB.
+Nominations background checks must be verified by Pearland Independent School District.

 Section 1.2 - Nominating Committee.

-At a general membership meeting at least two months prior to the election meeting to be designated by the executive board, a nominating committee consisting of three (3)committee members plus one alternate shall be constituted.
-These individuals shall be elected by the membership, need not be Board Members, and must be General Members in good standing.
+At a general membership meeting at least two months prior to the election meeting to be designated by the executive board, a nominating committee consisting of three (3) committee members plus one alternate shall be constituted.
+These individuals shall be elected by the membership, need not be Board Members, and must be Members in good standing.
 No individual shall serve more than two (2) consecutive terms on the Nominating Committee.
 The President shall not serve on this committee and no person automatically serves as a committee member or alternate because of their position or title.
-The nominating committee shall select its own chairperson immediately following the meeting, shall secure consent to serve from prospective nominees, and shall present a written slate of nominees for the five (5) elected offices.
+The nominating committee shall select its own chairperson immediately following the meeting, and shall present a written slate of nominees for the five (5) elected offices.
 The slate shall be posted publicly fourteen (14) days prior to the election meeting.
 Only Nominating Committee members may be present at a Nominating Committee meeting where nomination decisions are made.
 All discussions shall be kept strictly confidential until the committee report is released according to the established procedures.
-If no Nominating Committee is elected, the election may be conducted at the appropriate meeting, with all nominations coming from the floor.

 Section 1.3 - Voting.

-Election shall be by ballot at the April meeting at which the slate of officers is presented; at which time additional nominees may be nominated from the floor providing consent of the nominee has been obtained at that time.
+Election shall be by ballot at the April membership meeting at which the slate of officers is presented; at which time additional nominees may be nominated from the floor providing consent of the nominee has been obtained at that time and they meet the eligibility requirements.
 The candidates receiving a simple majority (50% plus 1 vote) of the votes cast shall be declared elected.

 Section 1.4 - Term.

-Officers shall be elected to serve for one (1) year, or until their successors are elected.
+Officers shall be elected to serve for one (1) GTAB year.

 Article IX - Standing Committees